gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

-Allows you to list all product templates validation values for all the fields present in the database
+Allows you to list all product templates validation values for all the fields present in the database.

 *Returned Response:*